Beam

 With our research finished, we created an information architecture for the Beam app.

-Gives users more control over their excess solar energy.
-Do they want to save it for winter, share it with the grid, or sell it?
+Users have control over excess solar energy.
+They can save it for winter, share it with the grid, or sell it.

-Integrates seamlessly with a home’s solar panels, battery storage cells, and grid connection to provide real-time insights and control over energy use by room or device.
+Integrates with solar panels, battery storage, and the grid for real-time insights and control over room or device.

-Adapts to the user's routine and provides smart suggestions to optimize energy saving.
+Adapts to user routines and offers smart suggestions to optimize energy usage.

 For our design, we kept the interface modern and sleek to reflect the future-forward nature of the product.
 Colours were mostly limited to mustard yellow (to reflect solar energy) and greyscale tones.